 Negligence is an important concept that you’ll see mentioned everywhere on legal websites and blogs.
 We often talk about proving negligence and determining negligence through investigation, but we rarely go into detail about what negligence is — beyond being synonymous with fault.
-Negligence is a factor in every personal injury case — including motor vehicle accidents, product liability, medical malpractice, and premise liability.
+Negligence is a factor in every personal injury case — including motor vehicle accidents, product liability, and premise liability.

 In this article, we’ll provide detailed definitions and discuss the importance of understanding negligence when filing a personal injury claim.

 The Basic Components of Negligence

 Proving negligence is an extremely complicated and involved procedure that include three basic components.

 - Duty of Care: The accused party had a legal responsibility to avoid causing the victim harm.

 - Breach of Duty: They failed to act with reasonable care and did not uphold their duty of care.